Magdalena Graaf: Modeling

 Due to all the stress following the aftermath her ex-husband's indictment, Graaf lost a great deal of weight and suffered from lack of confidence.
 She underwent breast augmentation and started an exercise regimen.
 Her sister Hannah, an established model, took her to a celebrity party where she met E-Type who hit on her.
 She claims this boosted her confidence and being seen on the party scene with her sister landed her a modeling career.

 Graaf followed the footsteps of her younger sister and began glamour modeling.
 Graaf would often model with her sister Hannah.
-The two gained noterity for appearing in countless men's magazines.
+The two gained notoriety for appearing in countless men's magazines.
 The controversy catapulted lesser known Graaf's career.
 She has appeared in the magazines Café, Moore, and Slitz.
 In 1998, Graaf appeared on three separate Café covers.

 In 2004, The Graaf were looking for a comeback.
 The sisters flew to Los Angeles and did a pictorial for FHM magazine.